Quasi-isometric rigidity of three manifold groups: Topology and geometry of three-manifolds

 Thurston has shown \cite[Theorem 3.8.4]{thurston:geometry} that there are eight three-dimensional model geometries $(G,X)$ which are $\SS^3$, $\E^3$, $\HH^3$, $\SS^2\times\E^1$, $\HH^2\times\E^1$, $Nil$, $\widetilde{SL(2,\R)}$, $Sol$ together with their groups of isometries.

-In general, $3$-manifolds are not geometric but the geometrization theorem (proved for Haken manifolds and stated as a conjecture in general by Thurston \cite{thurston:bams} and proved by Perel'man in general \cite{bessiere:et:all, kleiner:lott, morgan:tian}) asserts that they can be decomposed into geometric pieces.
+In general, three-manifolds are not geometric but the geometrization theorem (proved for Haken manifolds and stated as a conjecture in general by Thurston \cite{thurston:bams} and proved by Perel'man in general \cite{bessiere:et:all, kleiner:lott, morgan:tian}) asserts that they can be decomposed into geometric pieces.

-\begin{theorem}[Geometrization] Every oriented irreducible compact $3$-manifold can be cut along tori, so that the interior of each of the resulting manifolds has a geometric structure. \end{theorem}
+\begin{theorem}[Geometrization] Every oriented irreducible compact three-manifold can be cut along tori, so that the interior of each of the resulting manifolds has a geometric structure. \end{theorem}

-{\em A geometric decomposition} of a $3$-manifold $M$ is a collection of essential tori $T$ such that each component of $M\setminus T$ has a geometric structure.
+{\em A geometric decomposition} of a three-manifold $M$ is a collection of essential tori $T$ such that each component of $M\setminus T$ has a geometric structure.
 The geometrization theorem precisely states that such a geometric decomposition always exists.
 We say that a geometric decomposition $T$ is {\em minimal} if for any component $T_1$ of $T$, $T\setminus T_1$ is not a geometric decomposition.

-Let us now explain the main steps of the proof of Theorem \ref{thm:zero exact seq}, starting with geometric $3$-manifolds.
+Let us now explain the main steps of the proof of Theorem \ref{thm:zero exact seq}, starting with geometric three-manifolds.

-\begin{theorem} Let $G$ be a group quasi-isometric to the fundamental group of a geometric $3$-manifold $M$ with non-negative Euler characteristic.
-Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of a geometric $3$-manifold with zero Euler characteristic. \end{theorem}
+\begin{theorem} Let $G$ be a group quasi-isometric to the fundamental group of a geometric three-manifold $M$ with non-negative Euler characteristic.
+Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of a geometric three-manifold with zero Euler characteristic. \end{theorem}